Embedding Trajectory for Out-of-Distribution Detection in Mathematical Reasoning: Experimental Setting Details

 \subsection{Basic Information of Dataset}

-For the ID dataset, we use the MultiArith \citep{roy2015solving}, which consists of Math Word Problems on arithmetic reasoning.
-For the OOD datasets, we intuitively introduce two types of detection scenarios following \citep{ren2022out}: {\bf(i) Far-shift OOD} setting, we select the MATH \citep{hendrycks2021measuring} as the OOD data, which spans across distinct mathematical domains encompassing algebra, geometry, counting and probability, number theory, and precalculus.
-It contains college difficulty level math problems, whereas MultiArith has only elementary school difficulty, and thus can be considered as sourced from far-different distributions; (ii) {\bf Near-shift OOD} setting, we select five arithmetic reasoning datasets as the OOD data: GSM8K \citep{cobbe2021training}, SVAMP \citep{SVAMP}, AddSub \citep{AddSub}, SingleEq \citep{koncel2016mawps}, and SingleOp \citep{koncel2016mawps}, they all consist of Math Word Problems like the MultiArith but require different reasoning hops and knowledge points for solving the problems, and thus can be considered as sourced from near-different distributions.
-In addition, we present the data sizes and examples of all ID and OOD datasets, as shown in Table \ref{tab:dataset}.
+For the ID dataset, we use the MultiArith \colorcitep{roy2015solving}, which consists of Math Word Problems on arithmetic reasoning.
+For the OOD datasets, we intuitively introduce two types of detection scenarios following \colorcitep{ren2022out}: {\bf(i) Far-shift OOD} setting, we select the MATH \colorcitep{hendrycks2021measuring} as the OOD data, which spans across distinct mathematical domains encompassing algebra, geometry, counting and probability, number theory, and precalculus.
+It contains college difficulty level math problems, whereas MultiArith has only elementary school difficulty, and thus can be considered as sourced from far-different distributions; (ii) {\bf Near-shift OOD} setting, we select five arithmetic reasoning datasets as the OOD data: GSM8K \colorcitep{cobbe2021training}, SVAMP \colorcitep{SVAMP}, AddSub \colorcitep{AddSub}, SingleEq \colorcitep{koncel2016mawps}, and SingleOp \colorcitep{koncel2016mawps}, they all consist of Math Word Problems like the MultiArith but require different reasoning hops and knowledge points for solving the problems, and thus can be considered as sourced from near-different distributions.
+In addition, we present the data sizes and examples of all ID and OOD datasets, as shown in Table \colorref{tab:dataset}.